correlation-one/C1GamesStarterKit/rust-algo/README.md

 }
 ```

-The `all_builder_tiles!` macro works similarly, and accepts the same types of parameters.
+The `all_state_tiles!` macro works similarly, and accepts the same types of parameters.
 However, it will fail if any of the
 tile acquisitions fail.
-It expresses a `Result<[BuilderTile; N], GetMultipleBuilderTilesError>`.
+It expresses a `Result<[BuilderTile; N], GetMultipleStateError>`.

 ```rust
 macro_rules! all_builder_tiles {